 The container is Matroska – with the file extension mkv.
 This is a new, revolutionary thing in our world, using FFV1 and Matroska as an open, non-proprietary solution built by a community of archivists.
 We’ll aim to preserve all of the video digitisation to that new FFV1-Matroska combination.

 National service The BFI National Archive undertakes the huge task of preserving the moving image collection on behalf of the British nation, including film, broadcast and music videos

-FEED: With that amount of material, how do you identify a title, catalog it, assign metadata?
+FEED: With that amount of material, how do you identify a title, catalogue it and assign metadata?
 Are you looking at using AI or other technology around that?